jafreck/aztk/docs/00-getting-started.md

 Once you have one, log in and go to the [Azure Portal](https://portal.azure.com) to create your Azure Batch account and Azure Storage account.

 #### Using Azure Active Directory Authentication
 To get the required keys for your Azure Active Directory (AAD) Service Principal, Azure Batch Account and Azure Storage Account, please follow these instructions.
-Note that this is the recommended path for use with AZTK, as some features require AAD and are disabled if using the alternative Shared Key authentication.
+Note that this is the recommended path for use with `aztk`, as some features require AAD and are disabled if using the alternative Shared Key authentication.

 1. Register an Azure Active Directory (AAD) Application